endail/hx711/README.md

 `SimpleHX711` and `AdvancedHX711` also both inherit from the `AbstractScale` class.
 This is the interface between raw data values from the HX711 chip and the functionality of a scale.

 - `Mass::Unit getUnit()` and `void setUnit( Mass::Unit unit )`.
-Gets and sets the default unit the scale will return weights in.
+Gets and sets the unit the scale will return weights in.
 For example, if set to `Mass::Unit::KG`, the scale will output a weight in kilograms.
+The default unit is grams (`Mass::Unit::G`).

 - `Value getReferenceUnit()` and `void setReferenceUnit( Value refUnit )`.
 See calibration program.